yui/yeti/README.md

     ✔ Testing started on Safari (6.0) / Mac OS
     ► Testing... \ 13% complete (10/60) 11.85 tests/sec ETA 4 minutes, 2 seconds 44% line coverage

+The coverage results can be dumped using the `--coverage-dump` option :

+    $ mkdir coverage-results
+    $ yeti myproject/src/*/tests/unit/*.html --coverage-dump coverage-results --query 'filter=coverage'

+If your code is instrumented using istanbul, you can then generate the HTML coverage reports :

+    $ istanbul report --root coverage-results

 #### AJAX testing

 Yeti provides server-side AJAX routes with [echoecho][ee].
 Your test can